PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-07 04:47:32
+Last updated: 2024-04-07 04:48:09
-Random Quote: You will never walk again... but you will fly.  -  Bloodraven
+Random Quote: Sorry buddy, wish I could help you, but my hands are tied.
+Oh no wait, that was last night! - Barney Stinson